PerlAlien/Alien-Build/README.md

         The main difference is that with Visual C++ `-LIBPATH` should be used instead of `-L`, and static libraries should have the `.LIB` suffix instead of `.a`.

+    - system\_type

+        `$^O` is frequently good enough to make platform specific logic in your [alienfile](https://metacpan.org/pod/alienfile), this handles the case when $^O can cover platforms that provide multiple environments that Perl might run under.
+The main example is windows, but others may be added in the future.

+        - unix
+        - vms
+        - windows-activestate
+        - windows-microsoft
+        - windows-mingw
+        - windows-strawberry
+        - windows

+        Note that `cygwin` and `msys` are considered `unix` even though they run on windows!

 - start\_url

     The default or start URL used by fetch plugins.